garrandall/popular-music-data/tracks/the-set-up-obie-trice-nate-dogg.md

 Showed us what his shit hit her, hell of a lick BUT!
 The bitch, who told us bout the bricks exposed us to the nigga He knew that we'd come BUT!
-Meanwhile in his hood, his niggaz is suiting up and Timbed, looted up Rims and new trucks your man 'Livin It Up'
+Meanwhile in his hood, his niggas is suiting up and Timbed, looted up Rims and new trucks your man 'Livin It Up'
 Then a van with no hubs suddenly pulled up and erupt Shot a nigga the fuck up